CE Santanyí: History

-Club Deportivo Santanyí was founded in 1968.
+Club Esportiu Santanyí was founded in 1968.
 The 2007-08 season it was able to play for promotion to the Segunda División B, but it lost the first tie against CD Mirandés by an overall result of 3-0.

+On 22 July 2018, Santanyí reached an agreement with CD Atlético Baleares to become their reserve team.
+On 30 May 2024, the agreement came to an end.